zzragnar0kzz/pve-mub/README.md

 Remaining hardware resources are available to ancilliary virtual machines and services, and to the host.

+The PVE host configuration can likely be adapted to other hardware; YMMV with the results.
+Helpful solicitations regarding other hardware, or any general or specific issues with pve-mub, will be taken under advisement.
+Unhelpful solicitations of any kind will be summarily ignored.

 # The Standard Disclaimer™
+pve-mub © 2021 Jeff Guziak.
+All rights reserved.

 pve-mub (hereafter "THE SOFTWARE") is provided AS-IS, without any warranty, express or implied.
 Notwithstanding provisions in the license, any risk from use of THE SOFTWARE is assumed by the user, and the author and/or owner of THE SOFTWARE is hereby held blameless for any damages or any other liability arising from use of THE SOFTWARE.